-Project Name Description Project Type Status/Timing Potential significant unavoidable impacts Location US 101/Broadway Interchange Reconstruction Project 58 The US 101 Broadway Interchange Project will remove the existing four-lane Broadway overpass and construct a new seven-lane overpass approximately 170 feet north of the existing structure.
+Project Name Description Project Type Status/Timing Potential Contributions to Cumulative Impacts Location US 101/Broadway Interchange Reconstruction Project The US 101 Broadway Interchange Project will remove the existing four-lane Broadway overpass and construct a new seven-lane overpass approximately 170 feet north of the existing structure.
 Broadway will be realigned to extend straight across US 101 from the Broadway/Rollins Road intersection on the west to the Bayshore Highway/Airport Boulevard intersection on the east.
-Interchange reconfiguration; bridge replacement and widening Completed fall 2017 · US 101 from the Broadway/Rollins Road intersection on the west to the Bayshore Highway/Airport Boulevard intersection on the east
+Interchange reconfiguration; bridge replacement and widening Completed fall 2017 Transportation US 101 from the Broadway/Rollins Road intersection on the west to the Bayshore Highway/Airport Boulevard intersection or the east Broadway Burlingame Grade Separation Project Caltrain, in cooperation with the City of Burlingame, will separate the tracks from the road at Broadway in Burlingame.
+This will improve safety for motorists, pedestrians, bicyclists and Caltrain railroad operations, as well as reduce local traffic congestion in Burlingame.
+The project will also construct a new elevated Broadway Station with new amenities that eliminates the current hold-out rule in which only one train is allowed at the station at a time.
+To be completed summer 2023 Transportation Broadway, south of US 101, crossing the Caltrain corridor.